 Job agencies, newspapers and the Internet would be the normal places to look for a job in Mallorca.
 The newspapers have a limited number of job offers advertised and I could find no Job Agencies only Temp Agencies.
 The Internet search can begin from your own country.
 Tap in the search words and see what comes up.
 My first click took me to a luxury shopping and wealth management site?
 Things didn’t improve much from there.
 An hour of searching produced a handful of Spanish language only sites for Temp Agencies and one English only site looking for yacht crew.

 I then searched in Spanish and have provided a list of the sites I found at the end of this article.
-I did find 2 teaching positions with a starting date of April 2005 and I found one site with a small selection of jobs in Mallorca all based in Palma.
+I did find 2 teaching positions and I found one site with a small selection of jobs in Mallorca all based in Palma.
 (There are other areas you know!)
 I also found an interesting site called abc-mallorca. com.
-Seriously – The only multilingual site and although there were no actual jobs listed I did find a helpful contact list.
+Seriously – The only multilingual site with job offers listed and I did find a helpful contact list.
 Time to change tactics I think.
 It would seem that job hunting is not quite the same here in the Med as it is in ‘Old Blighty’.
 What next?
 Ask the locals.